 1Therefore thou art inexcusable, O man, whosoever thou art that judgest: for wherein thou judgest another, thou condemnest thyself; for thou that judgest doest the same things.
 (Rom 2:)

 Once a person is isolated from any other source of information they can be taught to believe anything if given enough time.
 Groups that want to control the thinking of its members try to recruit and influence a proselyte from as young an age as possible.
-Children are not only more susceptible to influence at a young age, they having yet to develop any other form of thought or attitudes that would have to be countered and unlearned.
+Children are more susceptible to influence, they having yet to develop any other form of thought or attitudes that would have to be countered and unlearned.
 All that person knows is what they have been told by those training them.
 When a person shifts from, say a Catholic upbringing to a Baptist church, for whatever reason, they have much they have to either unlearn, or to figure out how they can incorporate what they have already learned with their new belief system.
 Often the contrast between the new and the old is so extreme that a person is likely to either form a compromise of the two beliefs, or to shift totally to the new and condemn the old, and everyone who continues in that old system.